 Marketing automation is a very powerful tool that makes email marketing a breeze.
 Basically, it’s connecting actions and their triggers into a workflow that, after setting it up, will do all the work for you (so you have more time to play your music).

 Read our Guide to Marketing Automation to learn how workflows work and what you can use them for.

-For example, you can send welcome email series.
+For example, you can send a welcome email series.
 Let’s say someone visits your page and signs up.
-Set up emails that are sent out every week after the signup where each of them offers content that introduces you piece by piece to your subscribers.
+Set up emails that are sent out every week after the signup, where each of them offers content that introduces you piece by piece to your subscribers.
 Offer fun activities and opportunities so that your fans can consistently engage with you.

-You can use marketing automation to score the engagement, tag and segment people to send them more personalized campaigns.
+You can use marketing automation to score the engagement, and tag and segment people to send them more personalized campaigns.
 Also, use automation to send purchase details if you offer merch.
-Want to wish happy birthday to each of your fans?
+Want to wish a happy birthday to each of your fans?
 You can do it automatically.

 The email is a third email from a longer sequence – the series was set up to offer fans an opportunity to buy a new, unique, limited-edition poster design every night of the tour.
-They give a secret, subscribers-only link and a secret password, and the offer is available for 30 minutes only.
+They give a secret, subscribers-only link, and a secret password, and the offer is available for 30 minutes only.

 The only limits to using marketing automation are the limits of creativity.